 What gothic romance novel/author would you recommend a reader new to the genre start with?

-For readers interested in experiencing a true sweet gothic romance novel of the 1960s, I recommend starting with Mistress of Mellyn, by Victoria Holt.
-If that strikes a chord, continue with the rest of Holt’s works and those of Dorothy Eden.
+Dorothy Eden.
 The settings in these books are especially interesting to the armchair traveler who wants to escape to the Victorian or mid-nineteenth-century past.
-Those interested in more edgy and (at that time) contemporary examples of the genre will enjoy the works of Mary Stewart and Phyllis A. Whitney.
-I find particularly refreshing the absence of cell phones and the internet in all of these books.
+Those interested in more edgy and (at that time) contemporary examples of the genre will enjoy the works of

 Are there any current gothic romance novels or authors you would recommend?

-Links to follow or subscribe to the Gothic Journal
+Links to follow or subscribe to the Gothic Journal.

 You can no longer “subscribe” to the Gothic Journal magazine, as it no longer is published.
 I do publish an email newsletter at least annually that contains news and links of interest to gothic romance novel enthusiasts.
 Use the links below for more information.